Namibia Wildlife Sanctuary

 Border patrols, fence monitoring, game counts and animal monitoring are often done on horseback, so there is plenty of opportunity to get into the saddle and explore the beautiful Namibian bush.

-Volunteers can choose to get involved at the sanctuary’s local San Bushmen primary school, where culture and conservation come together.
+Wildlife sanctuary volunteers can choose to get involved at the sanctuary’s local San Bushmen primary school, where culture and conservation come together.
 The school students are the children of the families who live and work at on the reserve.
 After Grade 3 (age 9), the children are sponsored to attend mainstream primary school in Windhoek.